reputation-systems/comment-system-design/README.md

 ## Overview

-This repository describes a **decentralized Forum application** built on the Ergo blockchain.
-The app lets users create profiles (reputation proofs), post topics/discussions, reply to posts (forming threads), and flag boxes as spam.
-Every action is represented on-chain as a **box** with a fixed register layout.
-Replies and spam flags reference the **box_id** of the targeted box.
+This repository describes a **decentralized Forum application** built on the Ergo blockchain, based on the **Ergo Reputation System**.
+The app allows users to create profiles (reputation proofs), post topics and discussions, reply to posts (forming threads), and flag boxes as spam.
+Every action is represented on-chain as a **box** with a fixed register layout, where replies and spam flags reference the **box_id** of the targeted box.

-Based on the Ergo Reputation System.

 # Core Concepts